metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_v1alpha1_manifest.md

 Optional:

 - `credential` (Attributes) Specifies the SystemAccount to authenticate and establish a connection with the referenced Cluster.
-The SystemAccount should be defined in 'componentDefinition.spec.systemAccounts' of the Component providing the service in the referenced Cluster. (see [below for nested schema](#nestedatt--spec--component_specs--service_refs--service_descriptor--credential))
+The SystemAccount should be defined in 'componentDefinition.spec.systemAccounts' of the Component providing the service in the referenced Cluster. (see [below for nested schema](#nestedatt--spec--component_specs--service_refs--cluster_service_selector--credential))
-- `service` (Attributes) Identifies a ClusterService from the list of Services defined in 'cluster.spec.services' of the referenced Cluster. (see [below for nested schema](#nestedatt--spec--component_specs--service_refs--service_descriptor--service))
+- `service` (Attributes) Identifies a ClusterService from the list of Services defined in 'cluster.spec.services' of the referenced Cluster. (see [below for nested schema](#nestedatt--spec--component_specs--service_refs--cluster_service_selector--service))

-<a id="nestedatt--spec--component_specs--service_refs--service_descriptor--credential"></a>
+<a id="nestedatt--spec--component_specs--service_refs--cluster_service_selector--credential"></a>
-### Nested Schema for `spec.component_specs.service_refs.service_descriptor.credential`
+### Nested Schema for `spec.component_specs.service_refs.cluster_service_selector.credential`

 Required: